Why Can't I Connect to App Store? 12 Proven Fixes (2026 Update)

 - Press the side button on your iPhone device and wait for the power-off slider to appear on the screen.

-- Drag the slide for around 30 seconds.
+- Drag the slider for around 30 seconds.
 The device will turn off.

 - Now, press and hold the iPhone side button again.
 Your iPhone will turn on.